shaabhishek/shaabhishek.github.io/_pages/about.md

 ---
 I am a fifth year Ph.D. student in the [Data to Actionable Knowledge (DtAK) lab](https://dtak.github.io/) at Harvard University, where I am advised by Finale Doshi-Velez.

 My research focuses on reinforcement learning (RL) and representation learning for decision-making.
-I explore how to create models that are not only predictive but also align with human decision-making criteria, such as interpretability and safety.
+I create models that are not only predictive but also align with human decision-making criteria, such as interpretability and safety.

-I have collaborated with hospitals and governments on applying machine learning to healthcare challenges.
-At my internship at Google, I worked on developing interpretable foundational models for waveform data.
-My PhD projects include creating interpretable and safe RL methods, as well as working on depression subtype discovery and disease progression modeling.
+I have collaborated with hospitals (Massachusetts General Hospital, Brigham and Women's Hospital) and the Singapore government (Temasek Laboratories) on applying machine learning to healthcare challenges.
+During my internship at Google, I worked on developing interpretable foundational models for waveform data.
+My PhD projects include creating interpretable and safe batch RL methods to improve clinician decisions.
+I have also applied my work to depression subtype discovery and disease progression modeling.

 Before Harvard, I earned my M.S. in Computer Science from the University of Massachusetts, Amherst, and my B.Tech. in Engineering from IIT Madras.
-With extensive experience in machine learning frameworks like PyTorch, TensorFlow, and JAX, I have applied these tools to solve problems in representation learning, RL, and uncertainty quantification.

 <!-- My research interests lie in probabilistic machine learning and decision-focused modeling, with a strong motivation from applications in healthcare.
 These interests allow me to take ideas from Optimization, Probabilistic Graphical Models, and Reinforcement Learning and apply them to important social problems.  -->